-From hot feminist sex to a trendy feminist up-do, the bold and brilliant minds behind Reductress reveal the secrets to becoming a feminist through mass consumerism and a carefully curated personal brand.
+In How to Win at Feminism, the brilliant minds behind Reductress reveal the secrets to becoming a feminist through mass consumerism and a carefully curated personal brand.

 After all, we’re not wearing girdles and cleaning the house anymore.
 We’re wearing Spanx and hiring a cleaning lady.
 That’s feminism!